(Disclosure: Some of the links below may be affiliate links)

 However, not all debts are bad.
 A low-interest mortgage for your house makes sense from a financial point of view.
 You should see this debt as your rent.
 If you rent a house, you will pay for it every month.
 And nobody complains about that.
 You are paying for the mortgage of another person instead of paying your mortgage.
 It is precisely the same about owning a house.

 I do not think it always makes sense to repay a mortgage.
 It may make sense to reduce it over time, yes.
-But sometimes, it makes much more sense to invest instead of repaying a low-interest.
+But sometimes, it makes much more sense to invest the money instead of using it to repay a low-interest debt.

 In the end, you can use debt as powerful leverage.
 It can help you if you use it correctly.